 Digital Learning blends both technical and pedagogical skill sets.
 It builds knowledge of digital technologies for and in teaching and learning (pedagogical focus) and to develop understanding of teaching and learning which will encourage better design, development, deployment and evaluation of such technologies (technical focus).
 Digital Learning includes a range of papers from the education, computer science, screen and media, and graphic and design disciplines.

-Digital Learning is available as a major for the Bachelor of Social Sciences.
-Digital Learning may also be taken as a second major or as a minor, subject to academic approval of the Faculty in which the student is enrolled.
+Digital Learning is available as a first major for the Bachelor of Social Sciences (BSocSc).
+Digital Learning may also be taken as a second major or minor, subject to approval of the Division in which the student is enrolled.

 To complete a minor in Digital Learning, students must complete 60 points from the papers listed for Digital Learning, including at least 30 points above 100 level.